danbz/aesthetic-programming/source/5-AutoGenerator/Readme.md

 ## Reading Langton's Ant

-Based on the above example, there are three areas can help in slowing down or zooming in on the program.
+There are three areas that can help you to change the program.
-1. `let grid_space = 5;`: You can change the value to 10 then you are able to see it at a larger size.
+1. `let grid_space = 5;`: If you can change the value to 10, everything will be enlarged.
-2. `frameRate(20);`: Lower the frame rate value can help slower down the program
+2. `frameRate(20);`: Lower the frame rate value to help slow down the program.
-3.  `draw()`: This function contains a for-loop where n is the number of steps of the ant so if desired you can reduce the `n < 100` to `n < 1` in the line `for (let n = 0; n < 100; n++) {` thus instructing the program to only process n steps per frame.
+3. `draw()`: This function contains a for-loop where *n* is the ant's number of steps.
+If so desired you can reduce the `n < 100` to `n < 1` in the line `for (let n = 0; n < 100; n++) {` instructing the program to only process n steps per frame.

-Intead of going through the code line by line, this following is more to show what each function does.
+Instead of going through the code line by line, the following shows what each function does.

-- `function setup()`: This is more to setup the canvas size, initiate the ant's head direction, frame rate, color and to prepare drawing the background grid structure.
+- `function setup()`: This is to setup the canvas size, initiate the ant's head direction, frame rate, color, and to prepare drawing the background grid structure.

-- `function drawGrid()`: To divide the canvas into a grid structure with lines.
+- `function drawGrid()`: To divide the canvas into a grid.

-- `function draw()`: This is the main function to check against the two rules of Langton's Ant and change the color of cells.
+- `function draw()`: This main function checks the two rules of Langton's Ant and change the color of cells.

-- `function nextMove()`: The four directions are structured in a number format so that the variable `dir++` can be used for incrementing or decrementing the ant's direction.
-Each different direction of *UP, RIGHT, DOWN, LEFT* corresponds to moving forward in either horizontal (xPos) or vertical (yPos) steps on the canvas.
+- `function nextMove()`: The four directions are structured in a number format so that the variable `dir++` can be used to change the ant's direction.
+Each possible direction (*UP, RIGHT, DOWN, LEFT*) corresponds to moving forward in either horizontal (xPos) or vertical (yPos) steps on the canvas.

-- `function checkEdges()`: This function is to check if the ant moves out of the four edges, then it will continue at the other end.
+- `function checkEdges()`: This function is to check if the ant moves out of frame.
+When it does, the program is written in such a way that it appears on the opposite side and continues.

-Technically speaking, there is no new syntax here as the 2-dimensional arrays have already been covered briefly in Chapter 4 - Data Capture.
-However, there is the new use of 2-dimensional arrays and nested for-loops in the sample code.
+Technically speaking, there is no new syntax here as the 2-dimensional arrays have already been covered briefly in the previous chapter.
+However, there is a new use of 2-dimensional arrays and nested for-loops in the sample code.

 ## Two-dimensional arrays & nested for-loops

-Daniel Shiffman has created a tutorial (both in written[^shiffman1] and video[^shiffman2] formats) to discuss how a 2-dimensional array is essentially an array of other arrays.
-He also suggests that it is useful to think about 2-dimensional arrays with a grid structure which aligns nicely with the background of *Langton's Ant* designed as a grid in two dimensions with both columns and rows.
+Daniel Shiffman has created a tutorial (both in written[^shiffman1] and video[^shiffman2] forms) to discuss how a 2-dimensional array is essentially an array of other arrays.
+He also suggests that it is useful to think about 2-dimensional arrays with a grid structure which aligns nicely with the background of *Langton's Ant* which is designed as a grid in two dimensions with both columns and rows.
 Since we need to identify the state of each cell, we need to know the exact x and y position of each cell.

 Let's examine the source code again for the grid drawing: